 Many have expressed concern regarding the potential impact of Short-Term Rentals on an already strained housing market.
 To the extent that rental housing units are removed from the long-term housing market to be used solely for short-term purposes, overall residential housing supply is reduced, and the lack of housing is exacerbated.
 When units intended for long-term rental are lost to short-term rental, the City's housing production goals are undercut.
 For every unit that is converted to short-term use, another unit must be created to make up for the loss.
 Any decrease in the supply of residential units available for the City's permanent residents may put upward pressure on prices.
 Recent research published in the Harvard Business Review found "...that a 1% increase in Airbnb listings is causally associated with a 0.018% increase in rental rates and a 0.026% increase in house prices.
 While these effects may seem very small, consider that Airbnb's year-over-year average growth is about 44%.
-This means that, in aggregate, the growth in home-sharing through Airbnb contributes to about one-fifth of the average annual increase in U.S. housing prices."1
+This means that, in aggregate, the growth in home-sharing through Airbnb contributes to about one-fifth of the average annual increase in U.S. rents and about one-seventh of the average annual increase in U.S. housing prices."1